eveningdong/DeepLabV3-Tensorflow/README.md

 # DeepLabV3 Semantic Segmentation
 Reimplementation of DeepLabV3 Semantic Segmentation

-This is an (re-)implementation of [DeepLabv3](https://arxiv.org/abs/1706.05587) in TensorFlow for semantic image segmentation on the [PASCAL VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/).
+This is an (re-)implementation of [DeepLabv3 -- Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587) in TensorFlow for semantic image segmentation on the [PASCAL VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/).
 The implementation is based on [DrSleep's implementation on DeepLabV2](https://github.com/DrSleep/tensorflow-deeplab-resnet) and [CharlesShang's implementation on tfrecord](https://github.com/CharlesShang/FastMaskRCNN).

 ## Features
 - [x] Tensorflow support